sandervanvugt/rhcsa9/README.md

-This repository contains files for use in my RHCSA RHEL9 video course
+This Git repository contains supporting files for all of my RHCSA video courses.